anotheria/moskito-control/README.md

 **MoSKito Control is a tool for monitoring performance of multi-node web applications.**

-MoSKito Control (a part of MoSKito Framework) is a standalone web-based real-time performance monitoring tool, specially designed for watching multi-server apps.
-It is extremely flexible, easy to set up, does not take much system resources.
+MoSKito Control (a part of [MoSKito Framework](http://www.moskito.org)) is a standalone web-based real-time performance monitoring tool, specially designed for watching multi-server apps.
+It is extremely flexible, easy to set up and does not take much system resources.

 One of MoSKito Control's greatest advantages is its user interface: browser-based, minimalistic, intuitive and convenient.